If you have a question about the Ukrainian American Veterans (UAV), this is a good place to look first.

 UAV members who reside in a locality where there is no local post may be a Member-at-Large.
 The UAV National Vice Commander serves as “local” Post Commander for all Member-at-Large members.
 The name and contact information of the current National Vice Commander can be found on the National Executive Board page.

 Individuals who want to join a local post should contact that post directly.
 Individuals wishing to become a Member-at-Large should contact the UAV National Vice Commander.
+The name and contact information of the current National Vice Commander can be found on the National Executive Board page.

 The DD Form 214, Certificate of Release or Discharge from Active Duty, generally referred to as a “DD 214”, is a document of the United States Department of Defense, issued upon a military service member’s retirement, separation, or discharge from active duty in the Armed Forces of the United States (Air Force, Army, Coast Guard, Marine Corps or Navy).